rudolfgrauberger/sonar-cxx-wiki/Get-debug-information.md

 **Step 3:** Redirect output to a LOG file

 By default the output is written to stdout.
-For analysis purpose it is recommended to redirect it to a LOG file.
+Errors are written to stderr.
+For analysis purpose it is recommended to redirect both to a LOG file.

 Microsoft Windows:
 ```
-sonar-runner -X -e -Dsonar.verbose=true ... > sonar-runner.log
+sonar-runner -X -e -Dsonar.verbose=true ... > sonar-runner.log 2>&1
 ```